tylim88/FirelordJS/README.md

 1. found something better: 50 cups
 2. created something better: 500 cups

+## Running The Source Code

+Run `npm run reinstall`, then create a `.env` in the root directory and give it the content `PROJECT_ID: your-firebase-project-id`.

 ## Related Projects

 1. [Firelord](https://github.com/tylim88/Firelord) - Typescript wrapper for Firestore Admin